Sydney Opera House is the most recognizable Sydney landmark and a popular tourist attraction.

 Exploring the interiors

-Or you can book a combo ticket, which includes both a tour and performance.
+Or you can book a combo ticket, which includes the Opera House tour, dinner and an Opera performance.

 Till then, lets tell you what’s inside the Opera House –